 Step-by-step guide: Customize a ready-to-use template

 To quickly familiarize you with custom infographics, this guide will show you how to select a ready-to-use starter template and customize it to serve your needs.
 In another guide, you will learn how to build your own template, and take advantage of more advanced options.

-- Sign in to the Business Analyst web app.
+- Sign in to Community Analyst.
 Go to Reports > Build Infographics.